thisRedH/DaylightSaver/README.md

 Adventure mode players are currently marked as "offline".

 ## Compatebility
-- Tested and build for 1.19.x, but **should** work fine with any version.
+- Tested and build for 1.19.x, but **should** work fine with any version, that supports Datapacks.
 - Occasional problems with some chunk loaders.

 ## License